Zodomo/canto_name_service/audits/saucepoint.md

 ## Design Flaws

 I believe you're aware of this, but `vrgdaTest()` will be removed and you'll need a way for populating `LinearVRGDA.initData` (state variable).
 This can maybe be done with function arguments, but might be error prone.

 You could also consider hard-coding the VRGDA parameters in the constructor.
 In the case of setting the values on-deploy, you won't need the `initData` state.

+Once you determine how you want to initialize multiple VRGDAs, I would revisit your `batch` functionality, since it seems a bit overkill.

 ## Footguns

 The VRGDA implementation looks *okay* at first glance, but I think it would be best if you had explicit tests.
 You can reference the original VRGDA for values to use and assert.
 IIRC the original VRGDA implementation represents days as `wad` (`10 days = 10e18`), and the `int256` can be tricky at times.
 Testing that your fork works as intended will be important for familiarizing yourself on how VRGDAs are initially configured.

+## Gas findings

+If all VRGDAs will be initialized at the same time, each VRGDA does not need to store `startTime`.
+Have one state-variable `startTime` which gets set when the VRGDAs are initialized.
+Again, this suggestion is only valid if *all* VRGDAs are *atomically* started at the same exact time.

+&nbsp;

+# `CantoNameService.t.sol`

+(Bonus findings), I know this is still work in progress, but there's a few things you'll want to take care of before the deployment:

+1) asserting expirations after minting / delegating

+2) asserting metadata changes (delegations / primary) after transfers / burns

+3) Allowlist / Reservations.
+Add tests to verify that the mechanism works as intended for reserving the ability to mint.
+Currently doesnt seem like the allowlist is blocking mints?